ericwastaken/KustoQueryCli/README.md

 4. **Install the Azure CLI**
    Install the Azure CLI for your environment.
 Instructions here: https://learn.microsoft.com/en-us/cli/azure/

+### Problems getting this to run under Windows?

+If you're having trouble getting the script to run under Windows, you could try running under Windows Subsystem for Linux (WSL).
+This is a feature of Windows that allows you to run a Linux environment directly on Windows.
+You can install WSL by following the instructions here: https://docs.microsoft.com/en-us/windows/wsl/install.

 ## Usage

+### Step 1: Authenticate with the Azure CLI

 To use the script, first authenticate using the Azure Cli
 ```bash